 While anaphylaxis is less common in oral allergy syndrome, it can occur in people with food allergies.
 In fact, an anaphylactic reaction to a food often starts with an itchy mouth or palate, Dr. Damask says.

-Fix it: If your palate feels prickly after picking on a certain food, avoid eating it and see an otolaryngologist who can do food allergy testing.
+Fix it: If your palate feels prickly after picking on a certain food, avoid eating it and see a doctor who can do food allergy testing.
 Knowing your food triggers is pivotal for preventing symptoms.

 Your doctor may also “prescribe an auto injectable form of epinephrine for you to carry in case of accidental exposure again in the future,” Dr. Damask says.